JetsonIO/jetson-javascript/README.md

 # Additions to JSON:

-- Single line comments `// this is a comment`
 - Multiline comments `/* test */`
 - [Template strings from ECMA6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings)
   - Template strings are only used for multiline support, interpolation is not supported currently